 ‘October 12, 1492.
 A giant seabird sails into a harbor in the Bahamas.
-The tour director, dressed in his uniform with velvet pantaloons and puff top, steps off a skiff and greets the crowd of sunbathers, :”Surprise!
+The tour director, dressed in a uniform with velvet pantaloons and puff top, steps off a skiff and greets the crowd of sunbathers, :”Surprise!
 It’s Columbus!!”’

 When I read that punch line – a failed slogan for Columbus, Ohio – I could hear Stan Freberg or Mel Brooks do that routine in one of their historical spoofs.
 It has been Columbus’s fate to be the butt of jokes – and the New York Times very slow summer newsday pieces – largely thanks to its boosters’ highly public desperation.
 It’s captured by a slogan ‘one wag proposed’ to a civic organization: ‘Columbus: We Are So Not Ohio.’